-Ways in which poverty can be reduced in both countries and regions through business, entrepreneurship, and government has been a hot issue for researchers and policymakers in recent years.
+Ways in which poverty can be reduced in both countries and regions through business, entrepreneurship and government has been a hot issue for researchers and policymakers in recent years.
 Governments can play an important role in helping the poor people by non-profit organizations and others that help to seed business among the poor.
-Businesses increasingly also see the large number of people in severe poverty not only an issue for social concern, but also as a potentially large untapped market of consumers for goods and services.
-Some scholars have called on the poverty reduction through entrepreneurship owing to that it can be an efficient path to also change the poor's attitudes and behaviours from a passive mode, to a more active mode towards poverty reduction economically and socially.
+Businesses increasingly also see the large number of people in severe poverty not only as an issue for social concern, but also as a potentially large untapped market of consumers for goods and services.
+Some scholars have called for poverty reduction through entrepreneurship owing to the fact that it can be an efficient path to also change the poor's attitudes and behaviours from a passive mode, to a more active mode towards poverty reduction economically and socially.
 In addition, the sharing economy brings opportunities where everyone is a micro-entrepreneur.
-There is a recognition that these types of entrepreneurship above could offer the greatest single potential means to move individuals out of poverty in the nations and regions, in the next 5-10 years.
+There is a recognition that these types of entrepreneurship above could offer the greatest single potential means to move individuals out of poverty in the nations and regions in the next 5-10 years.

 The chapters in this book were originally published as a special issue of the Entrepreneurship & Regional Development.

 Table of Contents

 Introduction: Business, Entrepreneurship and Innovation Toward Poverty Reduction

 Steven Si, David Ahlstrom, Jiang Wei and John Cullen